20 items matching your search:

 Project | Jun 2002 - Jun 2003

 The project focuses on corruption in tax administration.
-Reforms of tax administrations in Tanzania and Uganda in the 1990s, in the form of ...
+Reforms of tax administrations in Tanzania and Uganda in the 1990s, in the form of the establishment ...

 Africa: Tanzania, Uganda